Scholarships and Awards - Maumee Valley Skip to main content

 Scholarships and Awards

-Our merit scholarship program recognizes students in grades 6-9 based on anticipated future contributions to the school, the strength of their scholastic performance, and/or extracurricular involvement.
-The scholarships are:
+Our merit scholarship program recognizes students entering grades 4-10 based on anticipated future contributions to the school, the strength of their scholastic performance, and/or extracurricular involvement.

 Maumee Valley Endowed Awards